Cretan lyra: Types

 The influence of the violin caused the transformation of many features of the old form of Cretan Lyra (lyraki) into the contemporary lyra, including its tuning, performance practice, and repertory.
 In 1920, the viololyra was developed in an effort by local instrument manufacturers to give the sound and the technical possibilities of the violin to the old Byzantine lyraki.
-Twenty years later a new combination of lyraki and violin gave birth to the common lyra.
+Twenty years later, a new combination of lyraki and violin gave birth to the common lyra.
 Other types include the four-stringed lyra.

 In 1990, Ross Daly designed a new type of Cretan lyra which incorporates elements of lyraki, the Byzantine lyra and the Indian sarangi.
 The result was a lyra with three playing strings of 29 cm in length (the same as the standard Cretan lyra), and 18 sympathetic strings which resonate on Indian-styled jawari bridges (the number of sympathetic strings was later increased to 22).

 Construction

-The Lyra has a body (kafka, or kafki) with a pear-shaped soundboard (kapaki), or one which is essentially oval in shape, with two small semi-circular soundholes.
+The Lyra has a body (kafka, or kafki) with a pear-shaped of oval soundboard (kapaki), with two small semi-circular soundholes.
 The body and neck are carved out of one piece of aged wood (minimum 10 years old).
-Traditionally the body's wood was sourced from trees growing in Crete such as walnut, mulberry and asfadamos, the local plane tree; today it is mostly imported.
+Traditionally, the body's wood was sourced from trees growing in Crete such as walnut, mulberry and asfadamos, the local plane tree; today it is mostly imported.

-The soundboard is also carved with a shallower arch and is usually made of straight-grained softwood: traditionally the aged wooden beams of buildings (katrani) and, ideally the 300-year-old wooden beams from Venetian ruins.
+The soundboard is carved with a shallower arch and is usually made of straight-grained softwood: traditionally the aged wooden beams of buildings (katrani) and, ideally, 300-year-old wooden beams from Venetian ruins.
 In the past, the strings were made of animal gut and the bow (doxari) of horse-tail hair.
 In the past, the bow's arc usually had a series of spherical bells, gerakokoudouna (hawk bells), to provide rhythmic accompaniment to the melody when the bow was moving.
 Today, most lyras are played with violin bows.

 A method for the vibration analysis and characterization of the Cretan lyre top plates was reported in 2006.